DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/general_enhancements.md

 >
 > As a reminder, it is company policy to remediate these issues in accordance with our vulnerability SLA’s which are displayed in the above link.

-Where "here" is a URL to filter the list of all findings that a given group is marked as the owner
+Where "here" is a URL to filter the list of all findings to those owned by the given group.

 #### Scopes